pranali0127/git-series-students/My_completed_tasks/Task 1.md

+# Task 1
-Aim of the task:
+# Aim of the task:
     Setting up Git and Github environment

-1. What do you mean by Git and GitHub?
+# 1. What do you mean by Git and GitHub?

-ANS: Git is a distributed version control system.
+ Git is a distributed version control system.
 It was developed by Linus Torvalds in 2005 for Developers working on the Linux Kernel and is being maintained by a large community across the world.
 Every Git working directory is a full-fledged repository with complete history and full version-tracking capabilities, independent of network